Vegan Japanese

 Finished spicy sake sour cocktail garnished with grapefruit, mint, and cherry.

-Hint: Nail the dry shake for the perfect foam - When dry shaking with aquafaba, make sure your shaker is sealed tightly and shake hard for at least 30 seconds-you want to build up pressure and emulsify the ingredients.
-The more energy you put into the dry shake, the thicker and more stable your foam will be when you pour.
+Hint: Seal your shaker tightly and dry shake hard for at least 30 seconds.
+The more energy you put in, the thicker and more stable your aquafaba foam will be.

 Finished spicey sake sour